ChatAppDevelopment/ChatApp/README.md

 <details><summary>Supported Apps</summary>
    <p>

-      ## The table below shows all ChatApp apps that are listed in this repo.
+      <h2>The table below shows all ChatApp apps that are listed in this repo.</h2>

       | App | Support | Version | Repo |
       | --- | --- | --- | --- |